farshed/farshed.github.io/src/content/notes/the-joy-of-curiosity.md

 He says, "Feynman, that's pretty interesting, but what's the importance of it?
 Why are you doing it?"

-Hah!
+"Hah!"
 I say.
-There's no importance whatsoever.
-I'm just doing it for the fun of it.''
+"There's no importance whatsoever.
+I'm just doing it for the fun of it."
 His reaction didn't discourage me; I had made up my mind I was going to enjoy physics and do whatever I liked.

 I went on to work out equations of wobbles.
 Then I thought about how electron orbits start to move in relativity.
 Then there's the Dirac Equation in electrodynamics.
 And then quantum electrodynamics.
 And before I knew it (it was a very short time) I was "playing" - working, really - with the same old problem that I loved so much, that I had stopped working on when I went to Los Alamos: my thesis-type problems; all those old-fashioned, wonderful things.